Angélique Kidjo: Oyaya!

 Produced by Steve Berlin from Los Lobos and by the pianist Alberto Salas, released in 2004, Oyaya! mixes Latin and Caribbean music with African guitars.
-The French Guyanese Henri Salvador, who was 86 at the time of the recording, joined Kidjo on the song "Le Monde Comme un Bébé".
+French Guyanese musician Henri Salvador joined Kidjo on the song "Le Monde Comme un Bébé".

 Djin Djin

-Angélique Kidjo released the album Djin Djin on May 1, 2007.
-Many guests appear on the album including Josh Groban, Carlos Santana, Alicia Keys, Joss Stone, Peter Gabriel, Amadou and Mariam, Ziggy Marley, and Branford Marsalis.
+Kidjo released the album Djin Djin on May 1, 2007.
+Many guests appear on the album including Josh Groban, Carlos Santana, Alicia Keys, Joss Stone, Peter Gabriel, Amadou and Mariam, Ziggy Marley and Branford Marsalis.
 The title refers to the sound of a bell in Africa that greets each new day.
-The album, produced by Tony Visconti, won a Grammy for Best Contemporary World Music Album and a NAACP Image Award for Outstanding World Music Album.
+The album, produced by Tony Visconti, won a Grammy for Best Contemporary World Music Album and an NAACP Image Award for Outstanding World Music Album.

 Õÿö

 Õÿö, released in Europe on January 18, 2010, and in America on April 6, 2010, pays tribute to the music of Kidjo's childhood in Benin.
-It mixes traditional music, Miriam Makeba's songs, classic soul of the 1960s and 1970s and even a Bollywood song.
-Dianne Reeves appears on Aretha Franklin's "Baby I Love You", Bono and John Legend on Curtis Mayfield's "Move On Up", for which Kidjo recorded a video with the Fela! dancers and Roy Hargrove on Santana's Samba Pa Ti.
-Produced by Kidjo and Jean Hebrail, the album was arranged in conjunction with the Beninese guitarist Lionel Loueke. Õÿö was nominated for Best Contemporary World Music Album for the 53rd Grammy Awards.
+It mixes traditional music, Miriam Makeba's songs, classic soul of the 1960s and 1970s; including a song from the 1952 Bollywood film Aan, "Dil Main Chuppa Ke Pyar Ka."
+Dianne Reeves appears on Aretha Franklin's "Baby I Love You", Bono and John Legend on Curtis Mayfield's "Move On Up", for which Kidjo recorded a video with the Fela! dancers and Roy Hargrove on Santana's "Samba Pa Ti."
+Produced by Kidjo and Jean Hebrail, the album was arranged in conjunction with the Beninese guitarist Lionel Loueke. Õÿö was nominated for Best Contemporary World Music Album at the 53rd Grammy Awards.

 Spirit Rising

 Spirit Rising, the live album from Kidjo's PBS Special performance, was released in North America on February 22, 2012.
 It features a collection of songs from her entire career played live in Boston with special guests Ezra Koenig from Vampire Weekend, Dianne Reeves, Branford Marsalis, Christian McBride and Josh Groban.
-She sings a version of "Redemption Song" with the Kuumba Singers.
+Kidjo sang a version of "Redemption Song" with the Kuumba Singers.